join us for

 Visit The Llama Sanctuary

-Newcomers are held in a special enclosure called the Green Room, whilst they adjust to their new suroundings.
+Newly arrived llamas are usually held in a special enclosure called the Green Room, whilst they adjust to their new surroundings and their health and behaviour is assessed.

 The main herd of llamas roams freely through 30 acres of woodland, creek and meadows.
 Every day, every single llama and alpaca must be located and identified to ensure they in are in good health and condition.
 Join us as we walk through the many trails, ticking off each resident using an identity chart.